GDPR and CRM: How to Manage Customer Data in 2018

 The good news is that GDPR and CRM have a lot in common as both GDPR and CRM are about building deeper trust and loyalty with new and existing customers through the professional handling of personal customer data.

-At SuperOffice, our product team has been busy developing new features to support our customers journey to compliance.
+At SuperOffice, our product team has been busy developing new features to support our customers journey towards compliance.

 Here’s 3 key features we have been working on so far: